misswonder/JS_Algorithms/README.md

-# JS_Algorithms_DataStructures
+# JavaScript_Algorithms

-This repository is filled with notes and examples from learning about algorithms.
+This repository is filled with notes and examples from learning about JavaScript algorithms.